vincios/azienda-gallo/README.md

 2. Run the `init.sh` script

-3. Make an `.env` file, with the following content
+3. Fill the `.env` file, with the following content

     ```env
     DUCKDNS_DOMAIN=<YOUR_DUCKDNS_DOMAIN>
     HOST_IP=<YOUR_HOST_STATIC_IP>
     ```

 4. Fill the secrets files, into the `secrets` folder

     💡 In `mariadb_password.txt` you can write anything, and it will be your database's root and user password